AveryData/AveryData.github.io/_learning/BusinessStrategy.md

 An intangible resource is more likely to create a sustainable competitive advantage.

+Competitive advantages are determined by the characteristics of both the industry and the firm.

 ### Cost Leadership
 Cost Leadership: becoming the low cost producer in industry.
 Usually obtained by a combination of efficiency and experience.
 Pricing is at or below industry standard.

 Manufacturing simplicity, tight control on all production, efficient sales facilities, technology to reduce operating costs.
 Lack of advertising.

+**COST** is the key.

 **IKEA**: IKEA has customers shop alone, assemble, they use cheap materials, have warehouse and store the same place, bulk manufactured, ect.

+Lowest cost does not always equal lowest price.
+It's about having the lowest **cost** to make.
+The lowest cost could have good brand and price high.
+Or a brand could try to get more customers and have a low price even if they are not the lowest cost.

+There's always a risk that anything will erode margins (like new production or technology) which is bad for cost leaders.

 ### Differentiation
 Differentiation: is competitive advantage achieved through be unique in a broad market that allows you to price at a premium.

+**VALUE** is the key

 **Tesla**: Teslas are expensive, but they have batteries, they're electric, they're sleak, the doors open crazy, they have a tablet.